-- 3.Staff should be ready to vacate and run if there is an opportunity. - 5.
-All support staff should take cover and barricade doors. - 6.
-Front desk receptionist should go to the Early Education Director's office. - 7.
+- 3. Staff should be ready to vacate and run if there is an opportunity. - 4.
+All support staff should take cover and barricade doors. - 5.
+Front desk receptionist will go to the Early Education Director's office. - 6.
 If classrooms are outside: Head Start classrooms should not reenter the building and follow evacuation procedures.